django-cms/django-cms/docs/getting_started/configuration.rst

 Default: ``False``

 This adds a new "softroot" field to the "advanced settings" tab of the page.
-If a page is marked as softroot the menu will only display items until it finds the softroot.
+If a page is marked as softroot, menus for it and its descendants will use the softroot as their root.

-If you have a huge site you can easily partition the menu with this.
+This is useful for large sites with deep page hierarchies usable.

 *****************
 Advanced Settings